-1. Any tire which is OE on a car eligible for Street Category may be used on that car in Regional Solo® events.
-OE tires must meet all require-

-- ments of Section 13.3 to be eligible for National Solo® events. - 2.
+- 1. Any tire which is OE on a car eligible for Street Category may be used on that car in Regional Solo® events.
+OE tires must meet all requirements of Section 13.3 to be eligible for National Solo® events. - 2.
 Tires may be shaved evenly and parallel to the axis of rotation, but may not otherwise be siped, grooved, or modified. - 3.
 No recap and/or retread tires may be used. - 4.
-The tire must not appear on the following list, which may be altered at any time by the SEB upon notification of membership. - No tire models are currently listed.
+National Event Exclusion List Tires appearing on the following list are not eligible for SCCA National Solo® events however may be used in Regional Solo® competition. - Vitour Tempesta P1 - XComp H/P